Extensive Stage Small Cell Lung Cancer (ES-SCLC)

 Inclusion criteria

-Key Inclusion Criteria: * Histologically confirmed diagnosis of SCLC. * Eastern Cooperative Oncology Group (ECOG) performance status score of 0 or 1. * Measurable disease by computed tomography (CT) or magnetic resonance imaging (MRI) as assessed by investigator per RECIST v1.1 criteria. * Documentation of radiological disease progression after 1 prior line of platinum-containing chemotherapy (defined as at least 2 cycles of treatment) with or without therapy directed against programmed cell death protein 1 (PD-1) or programmed cell death ligand 1 (PD-L1; PD-1 and PD-L1 are hereafter referred to as PD-(L)1) for ES-SCLC.
+Key Inclusion Criteria: * Histologically confirmed diagnosis of SCLC. * Eastern Cooperative Oncology Group (ECOG) performance status score of 0 or 1. * Measurable disease by computed tomography (CT) or magnetic resonance imaging (MRI) as assessed by investigator per RECIST v1.1 criteria. * Documentation of radiological disease progression after 1 prior line of platinum-containing chemotherapy (defined as at least 2 cycles of treatment) with or without therapy directed against programmed cell death protein 1 (PD-1) or programmed cell death ligand 1 (PD-L1; PD-1 and PD-L1 are hereafter referred to as PD-(L)1) for ES-SCLC. * Individuals treated with a platinum-based therapy for prior limited stage small cell lung cancer will be counted as 1 prior line of platinum-containing chemotherapy if the disease has progressed within 30 to 180 days from last dose of platinum treatment. * If the investigator believes a participant may benefit from platinum rechallenge it can be considered per investigator discretion and local SOC; however, participants with platinum rechallenge may not participate in the study. * If the investigator believes a participant may benefit from tarlatamab treatment, it can be considered per investigator discretion and local SOC and such participants may participate in the study following tarlatamab treatment.
+Note: at least 85% of participants included in the study must be pretreated with anti-PD-\[L\]1 therapy.
+Refer to protocol for country-specific requirements for participants in China.
 Key

 Exclusion criteria

-* Chemotherapy-free interval (CTFI) time from the last dose of first-line platinum-containing chemotherapy to the occurrence of progressive disease) \< 30 days (independent of the immunotherapy maintenance). * Received any prior treatment with irinotecan, topotecan, SG, SN-38, exatecan derivatives, and similar agents targeting topoisomerase I. * Untreated central nervous system (CNS) metastases and/or carcinomatous meningitis.
-Participants with previously treated brain metastases may participate provided they have stable CNS disease (ie, without evidence of progression) for at least 4 weeks prior to enrollment and all neurologic symptoms have returned to baseline, have no evidence of new or enlarging brain metastases, and are taking ≤ 10 mg/day of prednisone or its equivalent.
+* Chemotherapy-free interval (CTFI) time from the last dose of first-line platinum-containing chemotherapy to the occurrence of progressive disease) \< 30 days (independent of the immunotherapy maintenance). * Received any prior treatment with irinotecan, topotecan, SG, SN-38, exatecan derivatives, and similar agents targeting topoisomerase I. Received lurbinectedin after progression on or after platinum-based chemotherapy. * Have carcinomatous meningitis and/or non-carcinomatous meningitis central nervous system (CNS) metastasis apart from the following noted exceptions.
+Participants with previously treated brain metastases may participate provided they have stable CNS disease (ie, without evidence of progression) for at least 4 weeks (independent from completion of definitive treatment) prior to randomization and all neurologic symptoms have returned to baseline, have no evidence of new or enlarging brain metastases, and are taking ≤ 10 mg/day of prednisone or its equivalent.
+Participants with untreated, clinically stable brain metastases will be allowed if they are asymptomatic and the investigator determines there is no immediate CNS-specific treatment required, there is no surrounding edema, and the brain metastases are of 5 mm or less in size and 3 or fewer lesions.
 Note: Other protocol defined Inclusion/

 Design outcomes